kavitappatil/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+inside f1 function x's value is 10,and y is undefine

 ## Question 3